In China, registered capital refers to the total capital contribution and form to be paid-in by shareholders.

 Registered capital is publicly disclosed on the company’s business license and related government databases.
 However, registered capital is not the paid-in capital of a company.
 It is the capital declared by shareholders in the Articles of Association (‘AoA’).
 And registered at the Administration of Industry and Commerce (‘AIC’).

 There is no required minimum amount for the registered capital to establish a limited liability company in China.
 Although special industries may specify such as finance, securities, and insurance.

 For those doing business in China, understanding registered capital and its procedure is crucial to the company structure and incorporation.
 Administrative challenges can occur without declaring the amount, form, and date of registered capital properly – especially during a capital alteration.

-Although no minimum amount of registered capital is provisioned in the Company Law of the People’s Republic of China (‘Company Law’), shareholders shall establish their respective form, amount, and date of their capital contributions within the governing body of company, the Articles of Association (‘AoA’).
-Once the AoA is affixed with the seals of the shareholders, it is filed and registered at AIC and shareholders are obligated to fulfil their capital contribution as accordingly.
-In other words, shareholders are legally obliged to inject their declared capital contributions in the form and within the period declared in the AoA.
+No minimum amount of registered capital is provisioned in the Company Law of the People’s Republic of China (‘Company Law’).
+Shareholders shall establish their respective form, amount, and date of their capital contributions within the governing body of company, the Articles of Association (‘AoA’).
+The AoA is affixed with the seals of the shareholders.
+Then it is filed and registered at AIC and shareholders are obligated to fulfil their capital contribution as accordingly.
+Shareholders are legally obliged to inject their declared capital contributions in the form.
+And within the period declared in the AoA.

 Non-monetary capital contribution includes the following:

 Shareholders may contribute fixed assets such as machines, equipment, molds, and other movable property as capital contribution.
 According to Article 224 of the Civil Code of the People’s Republic of China (‘Civil Code’), the establishment and transfer of the real right of movable property shall take effect from the time of the delivery, unless otherwise provided by law.

 The date of the capital contribution of the movable property shall be the date when the shareholder delivers the movable property as the capital contribution.